Using Docker Compose as a Remote Interpreter

 Configuring Docker Compose as a remote interpreter

-Let's now define the remote interpreter based on Docker-Compose.
+Let's now define a remote interpreter based on Docker-Compose.

 To do it, open the Settings dialog (press Ctrl+Alt+S or click on the main toolbar).